wobsoriano/solid-zustand/README.md

 const honey = useStore(state => state.honey) // honey()
 ```

 If you want to construct a single object with multiple state-picks inside, similar to redux's mapStateToProps, you can tell zustand that you want the object to be diffed shallowly by passing the `shallow` equality function.
-That function will then be passed to the [`equals`](https://www.solidjs.com/docs/latest/api#options) option of `createSignal` (if using `createWithSignal`):
+That function will then be passed to the [`equals`](https://www.solidjs.com/docs/latest/api#options) option of `createSignal` (if using `create`):

 ```ts
 import shallow from 'zustand/shallow'